 His pieces testify the interaction of millions of Mexicans with art and have incorporated it into everyday life, such as El vigilante, a gigantic sculpture halfway up a hill of the entrance to the municipality of Ecatepec or Plaza de Alas, in between the hills of La Marquesa Park.

 His work Alas de México accumulates thousands of kilometers around the world.
-This piece has been permanently installed in eight cities of four continents and as temporary installations in 20 major cities situated in diverse latitudes.
+This piece has been permanently installed in eleven cities of four continents and as temporary installations in 20 major cities situated in diverse latitudes.